Amazons: Mythology

-According to myth, Otrera, the first Amazon queen, is the offspring of a romance between Ares the god of war and the nymph Harmonia of the Akmonian Wood, and as such a demigoddess.
+According to Apollonius of Rhodes the Amazons were the offspring of Ares, the god of war, and the nymph Harmonia of the Akmonian Wood.

 Early records refer to two events in which Amazons appeared prior to the Trojan War (before 1250 BCE).
 Within the epic context, Bellerophon, Greek hero, and grandfather of the brothers and Trojan War veterans Glaukos and Sarpedon, faced Amazons during his stay in Lycia, when King Iobates sent Bellerophon to fight the Amazons, hoping they would kill him, yet Bellerophon slew them all.
 The youthful King Priam of Troy fought on the side of the Phrygians, who were attacked by Amazons at the Sangarios River.

 Amazons in the Trojan War

 There are Amazon characters in Homer's Trojan War epic poem, the Iliad, one of the oldest surviving texts in Europe (around 8th century BCE).

 The now lost epic Aethiopis (probably by Arctinus of Miletus, 6th century BCE), like the Iliad and several other epics, is one of the works that in combination form the Trojan War Epic Cycle.
 In one of the few references to the text, an Amazon force under queen Penthesilea, who was of Thracian birth, came to join the ranks of the Trojans after Hector's death and initially put the Greeks under serious pressure.
 Only after the greatest effort and the help of the reinvigorated hero Achilles, the Greeks eventually triumphed.
 Penthesilea died fighting the mighty Achilles in single combat.
 Homer himself deemed the Amazon myths to be common knowledge all over Greece, which suggests that they had already been known for some time before him.
 He was also convinced that the Amazons lived not at its fringes, but somewhere in or around Lycia in Asia Minor - a place well within the Greek world.

 Troy is mentioned in the Iliad as the place of Myrine's death.
 Later identified as an Amazon queen, according to Diodorus (1st century BCE), the Amazons under her rule invaded the territories of the Atlantians, defeated the army of the Atlantian city of Cerne, and razed the city to the ground.